Catawba people: 19th century

+The Catawba fought for the Confederacy in the Civil War.
+Nineteen men enlisted with the Confederate Army and saw combat across Virginia.

 Historical culture and estimated populations

 The Catawba are historically sedentary agriculturists, who have also fished and hunted for game.
 Their customs have been, and are, similar to neighboring Native Americans in the Piedmont region.
 Traditional game has included deer, crops grown have included corn, and the women in particular are noted makers of pottery and baskets, arts which they still preserve.
 They are believed to have the oldest surviving tradition of pottery East of the Mississippi, and possibly the oldest (or one of the oldest) on the American continent.

 Early Spanish explorers of the mid-16th century estimated the population of the Catawba as between 15,000 and 25,000 people.
 When the English first settled South Carolina about 1682, they estimated the Catawba at about 1,500 warriors, or about 4,600 people in total.
 Their decline was attributed to the mortality of infectious diseases.
 The English named the Catawba River and Catawba County after this indigenous people.
 By 1728, the Catawba had been reduced to about 400 warriors, or about 1400 persons in total.
 In 1738, they suffered from a smallpox epidemic, which also affected nearby tribes and the whites.
 In 1743, even after incorporating several small tribes, the Catawba numbered fewer than 400 warriors.
 In 1759, they again suffered from smallpox, and in 1761, had some 300 warriors, or about 1,000 people.
 By 1775 they had only 400 people in total; in 1780, they had 490; and, in 1784, only 250 were reported.

 During the nineteenth century, their numbers continued to decline, to 450 in 1822, and a total of 110 people in 1826.
 As of 2006, their population had increased to about 2600.